John-Abbott-College/4A8-Notes/30_Installer_WAP.md

 Leave the Package name (a unique Id) as is.

-Set the package display name.
+Set the package display name to be the name of your application again.
 The default first version of 1.0.0 makes sense.